D-PLEX100 – PHASE 2 - SIGNIFICANT DECREASE IN THE RATE OF

 * PEP is the Combined SSI and mortality rate which is measured by the number and proportion of subjects with either an SSI event (as determined by the abdominal surgery) or mortality or any reason within 30 days post index surgery.

 Note: The current standard of care for preventing SSIs involves the implementation of a range of treatment and prevention measures before, during and after surgery, including prophylactic antibiotic administration, antiseptic measures and wound care.

-D-PLEX100 – PHASE 2 - ENCOURAGING EFFECT ON OVERALL STERNAL WOUND HEALING
+D-PLEX100 – PHASE 2 - ENCOURAGING EFFECT ON OVERALL

-- Design: Single-blinded and double-arm randomized study
+- Design: single-blinded and double-arm randomized study

 - Objective: safety and efficacy of D-PLEX100 + SoC (n=60) vs. SoC alone (n=21) in prevention of sternal infection post-cardiac surgery

-- Primary efficacy end-point: the decrease of infection rate as measured by the proportion of subjects with at least one sternal infection within 90 days post cardiac surgery
+- Primary efficacy endpoint: the decrease of infection rate as measured by the proportion of subjects with at least one sternal infection within 90 days post cardiac surgery